Italy's digital future seen at stake in battle for Metroweb

 When Telecom Italia said last month that it was seeking to buy Metroweb lawmakers from across the political spectrum voiced concerns for competition.
 Vodafone then waded in, protesting to Italy's competition watchdog AGCM.

-Metroweb generates sales of just 60 million euros ($74 million) a year but what is at stake goes beyond mere numbers as players jostle for market position in a country that is a European laggard for fast internet access.
+Metroweb generates sales of just 60 million euros (47 million pounds) a year but what is at stake goes beyond mere numbers as players jostle for market position in a country that is a European laggard for fast internet access.

 Prime Minister Matteo Renzi has pledged 6 billion euros in public funds to cover half the costs of an ambitious plan to bring super-fast internet services to 85 percent of Italy's consumers in the next six years.

-Italy is split by two mountain chains and servicing households with fiber optic cable is a tough and costly task that has been put off for years.
+Italy is split by two mountain chains and servicing households with fibre optic cable is a tough and costly task that has been put off for years.

-"Metroweb is the ideal candidate to roll out a new network of fiber optic cables across Italy," its chief executive, Alberto Trondoli, said.
+"Metroweb is the ideal candidate to roll out a new network of fibre optic cables across Italy," its chief executive, Alberto Trondoli, said.

 "We can easily replicate what we've already done in Milan on a national scale, giving all players access on equal terms".